Vassar College

 Vassar College (/ˈvæsər/ VASS-ər) is a private liberal arts college in Poughkeepsie, New York, United States.
-Founded in 1861 by Matthew Vassar, it was the second degree-granting institution of higher education for women in the United States, closely following Elmira College.
-It became coeducational in 1969 and now has a gender ratio at the national average.
-The college is one of the historic Seven Sisters, the first elite women's colleges in the U.S., and has a historic relationship with Yale University, which suggested a merger before they both became coeducational.
+Founded in 1861 by Matthew Vassar, it was the second degree-granting institution of higher education for women in the United States.
+The college became coeducational in 1969.
+The college offers BA degrees in more than fifty majors.
+Vassar College's varsity sports teams, known as the Brewers, play in the NCAA Division III as members of the Liberty League.
+As of 2023, there are close to 2,500 students.

-As of 2021, of all those who apply to Vassar, approximately 19% are accepted for matriculation.
-Currently, there are close to 2,500 students attending the degree awarding institution.

-The college offers B.A. degrees in more than 50 majors, and features a flexible curriculum designed to promote a breadth of studies.
-Student groups at the college include theater and comedy organizations, a cappella groups, club sports teams, volunteer and service groups, and a circus troupe.
-Vassar College's varsity sports teams, known as the Brewers, play in the NCAA's Division III as members of the Liberty League.

-The Vassar campus comprises over 1000 acre and more than 100 buildings, including two National Historic Landmarks and an additional National Historic Place.
+The college is one of the historic Seven Sisters.
+The Vassar campus comprises over 1000 acre and more than 100 buildings.
 A designated arboretum, the campus features more than 200 species of trees, a native plant preserve, and a 530 acre ecological preserve.

 History

-Vassar was founded as a women's school under the name Vassar Female College in 1861.
+Vassar was founded as a women's school under the name "Vassar Female College" in 1861.
 Its first president was Milo P. Jewett, who had previously been first president of another women's school, Judson College; he led a staff of ten professors and twenty-one instructors.
-But after only a year, its founder, Matthew Vassar, had the word Female cut from the name, prompting some residents of the town of Poughkeepsie, New York, to quip that its founder believed it might one day admit male students.
+After one year, its founder, Matthew Vassar, had the word Female removed from the name, prompting some local residents of Poughkeepsie, New York, to quip that its founder believed it might one day admit male students.
 The college became coeducational in 1969.